Darna: Ding, Ang Bato! (2018)

 On May 14 to 21, 2018, Ding, Ang Bato! that was presented by the Arts and Culture Cluster and the Dance Program of the School of Design and Arts of the De La Salle–College of Saint Benilde was a dance musical theatre that once more featured Darna and Valentina.
 Staged at School of Design and Arts (SDA) Theater at De La Salle College of St. Benilde on Pablo Ocampo St. and directed also by Chris Millardo, the story is told from the point-of-view of Ding (played alternately by Carlos Serrano, Juner Quiambao and John Peñaranda), the younger brother of Narda, who is born deaf in this version and accompanies Darna in the journey of empowerment.

 The production reunited the team with Benilde's Dance Chair Christine Crame who deftly reprised the role of Darna from the production that first saw 'flight' at the Cultural Center of the Philippines Main Theater in 2003 and is now devised for contemporary audiences.
 Stage and TV actor Natasha Cabrera inhabits the role of Valentina.
 Olivia Bugayong alternates with Crame for Darna while Dani Idea alternates for Valentina.
 In this version, Valentina is a sympathetic character and has an alter-ego named Tina that was played by Lea Roque.

-In this dance musical redux of "Darna", the quintessential Filipina super heroine grapples with the irascible serpent queen Valentina who used to be her childhood friend.
-Darna's encounter with Valentina flung the two friends, now arch-enemies, into fantastic realms of urban dystopia that make them confront their brightest and darkest selves.
-Choreographed by Denisa Reyes and Ernest Mandap, Filipino Sign Language was seamlessly interwoven into the choreography.
-In fact, the whole production used sign language and spoken dialog without the necessity of an interpreter so that both hearing and deaf audiences could experience the narrative.
+In this dance musical redux of "Darna", the Filipina super heroine grapples with the irascible serpent queen Valentina who used to be her childhood friend.
+Darna's encounter with Valentina flung the two friends, now arch-enemies, into realms of urban dystopia that make them confront their true selves.
+Choreography by Denisa Reyes and Ernest Mandap featured Filipino Sign Language.